-In a building control network, there may be several redundant border routers to each sub-network.
-Sub-networks often overlap geographically and from a wireless coverage perspective.
-Due to two purposes of the network, (i) direct control and (ii) monitoring, there may exist two types of routing topologies in a given subnetwork: (i) a tree-shaped collection of routes spanning from a central building controller via the border router, on to destination nodes in the sub-network; and/or (ii) a flat, un-directed collection of intra-network routes between functionally related nodes in the sub-network.
+In a building control network, for large installation with multiple border routers, sub-networks often overlap geographically and from a wireless coverage perspective.
+Due to two purposes of the network, (i) direct control and (ii) monitoring, there may exist two types of routing topologies in a given sub-network: (i) a tree-shaped collection of routes spanning from a central building controller via the border router, on to destination nodes in the sub-network; and/or (ii) a flat, un-directed collection of intra-network routes between functionally related nodes in the sub-network.